Walter Gowers: Representative honours

+Post-playing

+After the Second World War, Gowers worked as a groundsman for Rochdale Hornets until 1957.

+He died in Rochdale Infirmary on 11 September 1965, aged 62.

 Genealogical information

 Walter Gowers' marriage to Mary E. (née Prescott) was registered during first ¼ 1929 in Chorley district.
 They had children; Winifred J. Gowers (birth registered third ¼ 1930 in Rochdale district), John Gowers (birth registered first ¼ 1934 in Wigan district), and the rugby league footballer; Ken Gowers.
 Walter Gowers was the great-grandfather of the Middlesex and England cricketer John Simpson (Ken Gowers' grandson).